 Here’s how to read and report the results for a paired t test.

 The output indicates that the mean for the Pretest is 97.06, and for the Posttest it is 107.83.
-The average difference between the pretest and posttest is -10.77.
+The average difference between the paired pretest and posttest scores is -10.77.
 If the p-value is less than your significance level, the difference does not equal zero.

 The sample estimate of the difference (-10.77) is unlikely to equal the population difference.
 The confidence interval estimates that the actual population difference between the Pretest and Posttest is likely between -16.96 and -4.59.